 Alternatives to Smoking in Parchment Paper

-Butcher Paper– This is also a great option to use for smoking meats.
-It has also been used fairly commonly in the barbeque world for a while now but is still not as great as parchment paper for smoking meats.
+Pink Butcher Paper– This is also a great option to use for smoking meats.
+It is used very commonly in the barbeque world for a while now but is very different from parchment paper for smoking meats.

-For the most part, butcher paper and parchment paper are pretty much the same in all areas, including the actual usage of the paper.
-The butcher paper is slightly stronger than parchment paper, making it easy to handle.
+For the most part, pink butcher paper and parchment paper perform the same in most areas, including the actual usage of the paper.
+The pink butcher paper is slightly stronger than parchment paper, making it easy to handle.

 One of the fallbacks of butcher paper doesn’t have a non-stick silicone coating.
 This coating also allows the parchment to be used at higher temperatures.